 - If exercise is causing more or worse symptoms than usual

-Using an asthma plan will help staff understand when symptoms are starting and how best to manage it.
+Using an asthma plan will help staff understand when symptoms are starting and how best to manage them.
 This plan can be updated as more is understood about the child's particular triggers or symptoms.

 Medication in Schools